ScilifelabDataCentre/data.scilifelab.se/content/highlights/multiomics_analysis_all_cancer.md

 #### Funding

-This study was supported by grants from the Swedish Childhood Cancer Foundation, the Swedish Research Council, Felix Mindus Contribution to Leukaemia research, Dr. Åke Olsson Foundation for Hematological Research, Cancer Society Stockholm and the King Gustaf V Jubilee Fund, and Magnus Bergvalls Stiftelse.
+This study was supported by grants from the Swedish Childhood Cancer Foundation, the Swedish Research Council, Felix Mindus Contribution to Leukemia research, Dr. Åke Olsson Foundation for Hematological Research, Cancer Society Stockholm and the King Gustaf V Jubilee Fund, and Magnus Bergvalls Stiftelse.